MabbottLab/MEGneto/ConfigParams.md

         <details>
           <summary>TimeDomain</summary>
           Where: Fcp_4_beamforming to compute the covariance matrix
+          Meaning: Not assigned a specific value, rather it is the umbrella for the fields within it.
           <ul>
            <!--BEAMFORMING.TIMEDOMAIN.COVARIANCE-->
             <li>
               <details>
                 <summary>Covariance</summary>
                 Where: Fcp_4_beamforming to compute the covariance matrix
+                Meaning: "Yes” or “no” to specify if a covariance matrix should be computed.
               </details>
              </li>
              <!--BEAMFORMING.TIMEDOMAIN.COVARIANCEWINDOW-->